-We incorprate this frequency-based score in our retrieval model using a linear combination of both the topic-based score and the frequency-based score.
+We incorporate this "persistence score" in our retrieval model using a linear combination of both the topic-based score and the persistence score.
 The topic-based score per blog post is calculated as detailed in Section 3.1 and the score per feed is calculated similar to Eq.
-11 (i.e., we take the highest scoring blog post per feed).
+10 (i.e., we take the highest scoring blog post per feed).
 This leads to: